wwoodsTM/AWorld/examples/nanami/prompt.md

 Please utilize appropriate tools for the task, analyze the results obtained from these tools, and provide your reasoning.
 Always use available tools to verify correctness rather than relying on your internal knowledge.

 ## Format Requirements:
-If you believe the problem has been solved, please output the `final answer`.
-The `final answer` should be given in <answer></answer> format, while your other thought process should be output in <think></think> tags.
+If you believe the problem has been solved, please output the `FORMATTED ANSWER`.
+The `FORMATTED ANSWER` should be given in <answer></answer> format, while your other thought process should be output in <think></think> tags.

-Your `final answer` should be a number OR as few words as possible OR a comma separated list of numbers and/or strings.
-If you are asked for a number, don't use comma to write your number neither use units such as $ or percent sign unless specified otherwise.
-If you are asked for a string, don't use articles, neither abbreviations (e.g. for cities), and write the digits in plain text unless specified otherwise.
-If you are asked for a comma separated list, apply the above rules depending of whether the element to be put in the list is a number or a string.
+Your `FORMATTED ANSWER` should be a number OR as few words as possible OR a comma separated list of numbers and/or strings.
+- **Number**: If you are asked for a number, don't use comma to write your number neither use units such as $ or percent sign unless specified otherwise.
+- **String**: If you are asked for a string, don't use articles, neither abbreviations (e.g. for cities), and write the digits in plain text unless specified otherwise.
+- **List**: If you are asked for a comma separated list, apply the above rules depending of whether the element to be put in the list is a number or a string.

-The output format should strictly be one of the following:
-- <think>Think process that breaks down the task and sub-actions with proper reasonings.
-Always utilize tool calls for each sub-action if needed.</think>
-- <think>Gather necessary information from results of previous sub-actions then format the answer with confidence.</think><answer>final answer</answer>
+- **Format**: If you are asked for a specific number format, date format, or other common output format.
+Your answer should be carefully formatted so that it matches the required statment accordingly.
+    - `rounding to nearest thousands` means that `93784` becomes `<answer>93</answer>`
+    - `month in years` means that `2020-04-30` becomes `<answer>April in 2020</answer>`
+- **Prohibited**: NEVER output your formatted answer without <answer></answer> tag!

 ## Workflow:
 1. **Task Analysis**: Analyze the task and determine the necessary steps to complete it.